prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 #### 1. Handling Select columns

-The select column needs to resolve from the above input argument List<JdbcColumnHandle> columns
+The select column needs to resolve from the existing input argument List<JdbcColumnHandle> columns

 #### 2. Handling From tables.

-The parameter  ‘List<ConnectorTableHandle> joinTables’ that received on buildJoinSql() contains the tables in an order to join.
-We could use this list of tables as from tables
+The parameter 'List<ConnectorTableHandle> joinTables' that is received on buildJoinSql() contains the tables in an order to join.
+We can use this list of tables as from tables.

 #### 3. Handling JoinType